Mary Crovatt Hambidge Documentary

 I really didn't know a warp from a woof when I began this project.
 I knew just a little bit of Mary's story, and what I thought I knew—she did a whistling act with a mockingbird on vaudeville stages—didn't turn out to be actually true.
 (She was a trained whistler of classical music AND she had a pet mockingbird named Jimmy.)
 But the more I learned about her life, the more I saw a woman endlessly fascinated by life, open to everything around her, especially beauty.
 She adopted the creed of Jay Hambidge's dynamic symmetry, related to the Golden Mean, which continues to fascinate people.
 She became lifelong friends with the dashing and unconventional Eva Palmer Sikilianos.
 After Jay's untimely death in 1924, she took his name without any evidence of a legal wedding.
 Nearing the age of 50 (in the early 1930s), Mary reinvented herself as a homesteader and manager of a crew of weavers and spinners in a very remote Appalachian valley.
 It was never about making money (anathema to her).
 It was about living in sync with natural laws and adopting traits from classical Greek culture, which she became devoted to after her short stay there in the early 1920s.
 She visited friends in New York City during the winter and found someone to drive her to Atlanta once a month to have her flaming red hair touched up.
 She dressed in her own woven fabrics from her own sheep.
 In the words of someone who knew her well, "She was quite a gal."
 I was hooked.

-The documentary is currently being submitted to film festivals around the U.S., with dates popping up below.
+The documentary is currently being submitted to film festivals, with other screenings below.

 May 13, 2017.
-Hambidge Creative Hive Screening at Colony Square in Midtown Atlanta (http://www.colonysquaremidtown.com/hambidge/)
+Hambidge Creative Hive Screening at Colony Square in Midtown Atlanta.

 What People Are Saying